fiskolini/exadsrcise/README.md

 ```

-I also used `symfony/console` package in order to build Console Application (in order to execute code easily).
+I also used `symfony/console` package to build Console Application.

 Console commands are under `Exadsrcise\Application\Commands` namespace and only handles the structure of the console command (string description/help, arguments/options) and the logic execution.